 The track begins with a heavy forest; lush green with boggy paths and rife with midges.
 As this climbs, there are some significant inclines.
 Along the trail, there are plenty of natural stop points for weary walkers to catch a breath.
 Some wonderful view points from the gaps in the trees (above) and the small pond make for a welcome stop to call for a breather and sink some water.

 How do you get to Fyrish car park and Jubilee Path?

 There is a free car park right at the start of Jubilee Path.
 The pine-forest walk is a popular one for both visitors and locals alike, and this car park fills up early.

 Following the A9 up from Inverness, the road veers off on to the B1976 and along Struie Road.
 From here, you’ll find a left turn for Contullich, and the car park is not that much further up on the left side of the minor road to Boath.

-If you’re looking for other cool things to do in the Scottish Highlands, read my post about the secret pyramid hiding in the Cairngorms.
+If you’re looking for other cool things to do in the Scottish Highlands, read my post about Scotland’s secret pyramid hiding in the Cairngorms.

 Doing Fyrish Monument as part of the North Coast 500?
 Check out my 4 day itinerary post for hotel and sightseeing inspiration.